On the symmetry behind duality: Introduction

 This is embodied in our presentation of continuous domains as a special class of bi-dcpos (\cref{t:continuous-domains-and-bicontinuous-bi-dcpos}), which may be seen as an explanation for the existence of Lawson duality for continuous domains.

-Moreover, we prove that, under local compactness, the distributivity of a bi-dcpo can be checked just by looking at the distributivity of either the dcpo or the codcpo of which the bi-dcpo is made (\cref{t:distributivity-from-O-K}).
+Moreover, we prove that, under bicontinuity (a mild strengthening of local compactness), the distributivity of a bi-dcpo can be checked just by looking at the distributivity of either the dcpo or the co-dcpo of which the bi-dcpo is made, when it happens to be a lattice (\cref{t:distributivity-from-O-K}).
 In particular, this gives another perspective on why local compactness of a frame implies spatiality: local compactness allows one to transfer the distributivity of the underlying lattice of a frame to the distributivity (and hence spatiality) of its ``canonical extension'' (in the terminology of \cite{Jakl2020}), i.e.\ of the concept lattice of the bi-dcpo associated to it.

 \addtocontents{toc}{\SkipTocEntry}